NOT DONE YET: Redbank Valley Senior Mason Clouse Will Play in Prestigious East-West All-Star Football Game, Leaning Heavily Toward Playing the Sport in College

 (Pictured above, Mason Clouse breaks into the open field for Redbank Valley during a game earlier this season.)

-Not long after the last dribble, layup and rebound, Clouse will trade his high-tops for baseball cleats this spring for a loaded Bulldog team that has huge aspiration.
+Not long after the last dribble, layup, and rebound, Clouse will trade his high-tops for baseball cleats this spring for a loaded Bulldog team that has huge aspirations.

 But football won’t be far from his mind.